supcik/academic-www/content/docs/widgets.md

 To add a widget manually, copy the relevant widget from `themes/academic/exampleSite/content/home/` to your `content/home/` folder.

-Widget identifiers are set to their respective filenames, so a `content/home/about.md` widget can be linked from the navigation bar by setting the relevant URL as `"#about"` in `config.toml`.
+Widget identifiers are set to their respective filenames, so a `content/home/about.md` widget can be linked from the navigation bar by setting the relevant URL as `"#about"` in `config/_default/menu.toml`.

 This means that if you want to use multiple instances of a widget, each widget will be assigned a unique ID based on the filename that you set.
 You can then use that ID for linking, like in the above example.